 In a toxic relationship, you might let go of your usual self-care habits, Lawsin explains.

-You might stay in the relationship because you see the other person’s potential or think that if you just change yourself and your actions, they’ll change as well.
+You might stay in the relationship because you remember how much fun you had in the beginning.
+Maybe you think that if you just change yourself and your actions, they’ll change as well.

 You worry that by bringing up problems, you’ll provoke extreme tension, so you become conflict avoidant and keep any issues to yourself.

-Many people assume that toxic relationships are doomed, but that isn’t always the case.
+Many people assume toxic relationships are doomed, but that isn’t always the case.

 The deciding factor?
 Both partners must want to change, Manly says.
-“If only one partner is invested in creating healthy patterns, there is —unfortunately — little likelihood that change will occur,” she explains.
+“If only one partner is invested in creating healthy patterns, there is — unfortunately — little likelihood that change will occur.”

-Here are a few other signs that you might be able to work things out.
+A few signs you might be able to work things out together:

 Willingness to invest